-gene-related peptide (CGRP), Calcitonin adrenomedullin (AM) and adrenomedullin 2 (AM2, also known as intermedin) are members of the calcitonin peptide family (1).
+Calcitonin gene-related peptide (CGRP),3 adrenomedullin (AM), and adrenomedullin 2 (AM2, also known as intermedin) are members of the calcitonin peptide family (1).
 This family also includes calcitonin and amylin.
-CGRP is an extremely abundant neuropeptide, widely distributed throughout the sensory nervous system.
-It is a very potent vasodilator, released during neurogenic inflammation and is particularly implicated in the onset of migraine.
-It is also cardioprotective and is associated with both pro- and anti-inflammatory actions (2-3).
+CGRP, an extremely abundant neuropeptide, is widely distributed throughout the sensory nervous system.
+It is a very potent vasodilator released during neurogenic inflammation and is particularly implicated in the onset of migraine.
+It is also cardioprotective and is associated with both pro- and anti-inflammatory actions (2, 3).
 AM is produced by the vascular endothelium and has extensive effects on the cardiovascular system including stimulation of angiogenesis and the modulation of vascular tone (4-6).
 AM2 affects the vascular system in a similar manner to AM (7-9).
-Like CGRP, AM and AM2 are also cardioprotective and their administration results in decreased blood pressure and increased speed of recovery from myocardial infarction (10-11).
+Like CGRP, AM and AM2 are also cardioprotective, and their administration results in decreased blood pressure and increased speed of recovery from myocardial infarction (10, 11).

-CGRP, AM and AM2 activate three receptors which share a common class B G protein-coupled receptor (GPCR) subunit, the calcitonin receptor-like receptor (CLR) (12).
-In each receptor CLR forms a heterodimer with receptor activity-modifying proteins (RAMPs) 1, 2 or 3.
+CGRP, AM, and AM2 activate three receptors that share a common class B G protein-coupled receptor (GPCR) subunit, the calcitonin receptor-like receptor (CLR) (12).
+In each receptor, CLR forms a heterodimer with receptor activity-modifying protein (RAMP) 1, 2, or 3.
 The formation of this heterodimer is obligatory for receptor function and efficient translocation of both subunits to the cell surface (13).
-Heterodimerisation with RAMP 1, 2 or 3 forms the CGRP, AM1 or AM2 receptors respectively (13).
-The peptides ligands activate each receptor with differing potencies (1, 12).
+Heterodimerization with RAMP1, RAMP2, or RAMP3 forms the CGRP, AM1, or AM2 receptor, respectively (13).
+The peptide ligands activate each receptor with differing potencies (1, 12).